 “The fact of the matter is out of all of those states that have implemented medical cannabis programs, not a single one has repealed the program, they’ve only added to the program opening up more access to their patients,” Phipps said.

-Any marijuana legislation in Indiana would need the signature of Governor Eric Holcomb who said he’s open minded to medical marijuana last month, but he wants the Food and Drug Administration and justice department to give approvals which hasn’t happened yet.
+Any marijuana legislation in Indiana would need the signature of Governor Eric Holcomb, who said last month he’s open minded to medical marijuana, but he wants the Food and Drug Administration and Justice Department to give approvals, which hasn’t happened yet.